-Nearly every state requires these coverage’s, but no state sets them high enough to cover a serious accident involving multiple injuries.
-California, for example, requires a minimum coverage of $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $5,000 for property damage—expressed as a 15/30/5 policy
+Nearly every state requires these insurance coverages, but no state sets them high enough to cover a serious accident involving multiple injuries.
+California law, for example, requires a minimum coverage of $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $5,000 for property damage – expressed as a 15/30/5 policy

 In 2013, however, the Insurance Research Council reported that the average bodily injury claim was $15,443.
-That means half of all bodily injury claims exceed California’s minimum requirements.
-Very few states require anything beyond a 25/50/15 policy—fine for a fender-bender but not for a serious accident.
+That means half of all bodily injury claims exceed California’s minimum requirements for auto insurance.
+Very few states require anything beyond a 25/50/15 policy – fine for a fender-bender but not for a serious accident.

-If you don’t have a policy requiring a minimum amount of coverage, or your policy merely mandates the state minimum coverage, then your company is a ticking time bomb of risk.
+If you don’t have a policy requiring a minimum amount of employee vehicle insurance coverage, or your policy merely mandates the state minimum coverage, then your company is a ticking time bomb of risk.

 If you really want to protect both the company and employees, you need to go with a 250/500/100 policy for all employees.
-The popular 100/300/50 policy is a bare minimum, but it leaves you exposed.
-An accident that causes over $300,000 in medical claims is rare, but it does happen.
-With dozens or even hundreds of employees on the road every week, year after year, do the math—a rarity becomes an increasing possibility.
+The popular 100/300/50 policy could still leave you exposed.
+A vehicle accident that causes over $300,000 in medical claims is rare, but it does happen.
+With dozens or even hundreds of employees on the road every week, year after year, do the math – a rarity becomes an increasing possibility.

-Just make sure that your employees can afford the higher coverage.
+But make sure employees can afford the higher auto insurance coverage.
 It’s not right to mandate a higher amount to protect the organization but not bump up the car allowance or reimbursement amount.
-It also violates the labor code in some states, including California and Massachusetts, if you require coverage that exceeds the state minimum but fail to reimburse employees fully for it.
+It also violates the reimbursement laws in some states, including California, Illinois, and Massachusetts, if you require coverage that exceeds the state minimum but fail to reimburse employees fully for it.

 An unenforced policy is no policy.
 Employees may drop coverage or decrease coverage in order to save money.
 You need to make sure this doesn’t happen.

-The key to reducing the risk of negligent entrustment is a formal safety policy.
-Getting your ducks in a row, taking swift action when necessary, and keeping excellent written records is your best protection in the event of an employee-caused accident.
+The key to reducing the risk of negligent entrustment is a written employee vehicle safety policy.
+Getting your ducks in a row, taking swift action when necessary, and keeping excellent written records is your best protection in the event of an employee-caused auto accident.

-Follow these tips to develop a robust policy:
+Follow these tips to develop a robust vehicle safety policy:

 In the case of negligent entrustment, what you don’t know will hurt you.
-You cannot plead ignorance if an employee causes an accident, and it turns out that
+You cannot plead ignorance if an employee causes a car accident, and it turns out that

-Most organizations check MVRs as part of the hiring process.
-This is a great practice—but it has to continue on a regular basis.
+Most organizations check employee motor vehicle records (MVRs) as part of the hiring process.
+This is a great practice, but it has to continue on a regular basis.
 Driving records change over time.
 In a short period of time, an employee may rack up a couple of speeding tickets, or even worse, pick up a DUI.
-You have to know as soon as possible that a violation has occurred so that you can take appropriate actions before a serious incident occurs.
+You have to know as soon as possible so that you can take appropriate actions.

 Because negligent entrustment lawsuits can cost millions of dollars, some organizations opt for continuous monitoring in lieu of annual MVR checks.
 This alternative is expensive, but the employer knows immediately when an employee has been charged with a moving violation.